James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 **The premise "fog/crosstalk end up similar to the other conditions" is NOT what the paper shows.** D3CTTA's adapted fog (20.11) stays the WORST domain, far below echo (31.12) and motion (26.12).
-Its adaptation lifts fog modestly (+3.36) but the biggest wins are on motion (+14.34) and snow (+3.23) — the same "healthy-ish" conditions our own TTA already handles well.
+Its adaptation lifts fog modestly (+3.36) but the biggest wins are on motion (+14.34) and snow (+3.23), the same "healthy-ish" conditions our own TTA already handles well.
 Fog/crosstalk remain the hard domains for D3CTTA too.

-**So D3CTTA does NOT demonstrate that an extractor brings fog/crosstalk to par with other conditions.** On the matched 7-class map our DGLSS++ source is already at/above their source (0.226 vs ~0.18-0.20, test A), and their adaptation — like ours — helps the mid conditions most and fog least.
+**So D3CTTA does NOT demonstrate that an extractor brings fog/crosstalk to par with other conditions.** On the matched 7-class map our DGLSS++ source is already at/above their source (0.226 vs ~0.18-0.20, test A), and their adaptation, like ours, helps the mid conditions most and fog least.
 The consistent structural fact across both
 projects: fog is the ceiling-limited domain, and no extractor or TTA mechanism has closed it.
 This strengthens the paper's honest framing: the AL framework (Pillar 2) is the path to the fog ceiling, because the representation itself caps it.

 **What remains of the D3CTTA investigation:** nothing that contradicts the ceiling-focus pivot.
-Their motion win (+14.34) is the one outlier — motion-blur shifts statistics more than structure, which our own BN-alignment / InstanceNorm lever also targets, reinforcing the covariate-shift direction (InstanceNorm) as the ceiling-relevant mechanism to promote to medium-lite.
+Their motion win (+14.34) is the one outlier: motion-blur shifts statistics more than structure, which our own BN-alignment / InstanceNorm lever also targets, reinforcing the covariate-shift direction (InstanceNorm) as the ceiling-relevant mechanism to promote to medium-lite.